Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost and Performance Analysis

 In Fig.~\ref{fig:tsp-numerics} we present the optimization results for TSP instances with 4, 5, and 6 cities using different variants of QAOA.
-We considered FUNC-QAOA with Grover mixer (FUNC-QAOA-GM) and FUNC-QAOA with $b_t$-wise complete mixer (FUNC-QAOA-COM).
+We considered Prog-QAOA with Grover mixer (Prog-QAOA-GM) and Prog-QAOA with $b_t$-wise complete mixer (Prog-QAOA-COM).
 For comparison, we chose the HOBO-based QAOA from~\cite{glos2020space}, X-QAOA \cite{lucas2014ising}, GM-QAOA~\cite{gilliam2021grover}, and XY-QAOA with simultaneous complete $XY$-mixer \cite{wang2020x}.
 Since the penalty applied strongly depends on the model chosen, to assess the performance, we choose metrics that do not depend on the constraint Hamiltonians: the probability of measuring a feasible solution, the probability of measuring the optimal solution, and the rescaled energy of the feasible space.
 The last one is computed by first projecting the quantum state onto the feasible space, then normalizing it, and finally computing its energy against the Hamiltonian $\frac{H-E_{\min}}{E_{\max}-E_{\min}}$, where $H$ is the problem Hamiltonian of the corresponding QAOA, and $E_{\min}$, $E_{\max}$ are its minimum and maximum energies.
+The details of the numerical experiment can be found in Appendix Sec.\ref{sec:tsp-numeric}.

-The only QAOA version which was clearly superior over FUNC-QAOA and other presented algorithms was GM-QAOA, with the initial state being the superposition of permutations~\cite{bartschi2020grover} -- the significant difference forced us to remove it from the plots to improve the visibility of the plot.
-The reason behind this is likely to be a much smaller effective space: for GM-QAOA, the number of quantum states from the pure evolution is only $5! = 120$, while for FUNC-QAOA it is $5^5=3125$.
+The only QAOA version that was clearly superior over Prog-QAOA and other presented algorithms was GM-QAOA, with the initial state being the superposition of permutations~\cite{bartschi2020grover} -- the significant difference forced us to remove it from the plots to improve the visibility of the plot.
+The reason behind this is likely to be a much smaller effective space: for GM-QAOA, the number of quantum states from the pure evolution is only $5! = 120$, while for Prog-QAOA it is $5^5=3125$.
 Note that the difference in the number of feasible solutions will continue to grow as $\log(n^n)-\log(n!) = \Theta(n)$ based on the Stirling approximation.
 However, we would also like to note that GM-QAOA is much more costly in terms of both qubits and depth, as presented in Tab.~\ref{table:tsp}.